Bakwan Jagung – Corn Fritters

 If you have never tried Indonesian food, it is to be recommended, and if you get the chance you should try a ‘rijstafel’ or ‘rice table’ if you are ever in the Netherlands.
 A rijstafel is a spread with many different types of Indonesian food where you try some of everything.

 Anyhow, I suggest you try this recipe.
-Please let me know how you get on, if you do try it, in the comments section below!
+If you do try it, please let me know how you get on in the comments section below!

 How to make Bakwan Jagung